digdir/dialogporten/README.md

 The APIs SwaggerUI should now be available at [localhost:7124/swagger](https://localhost:7214/swagger/index.html)

 ### Running the WebApi in an IDE
-If you need do debug the WebApi project in an IDE, you can alternatively run docker compose without the WebAPI.
+If you need to debug the WebApi project in an IDE, you can alternatively run docker compose without the WebAPI.
 First create a dotnet user secret for the DB connection string.

 ```powerhell